ipvm-wg/northstar/README.md

 # Appendix

-## Eight Fallacies of Distributed Computing
+## Fallacies of Distributed Computing

 IPVM intends to make computing more accessible in a distributed context.
-Recall the [8 Fallacies of Distributed Computing]:
+Recall the [Fallacies of Distributed Computing]:

 1. The network is reliable
 2. Latency is zero